A complete guide to Edexcel GCSE Physics

 Core practicals

-Edexcel specifies 8 core practicals you must have carried out (or seen demonstrated).
+Edexcel's 1PH0 specification lists 8 mandatory core practicals you must have carried out during the course.
 You will not perform them in the exam, but you will be tested on the methods, the variables, the results, and the underlying physics.
-Around 15% of the marks across the two papers come from practical-related questions.
+Practical-related questions appear across both papers and form a regular share of the marks.

 These are the 8 core practicals you need to know: